max-mapper/mississippi/readme.md

 a collection of useful stream utility modules. learn how the modules work using this and then pick the ones you want and use them individually

+the goal of the modules included in mississippi is to make working with streams easy without sacrificing speed, error handling or composability.

 ## usage

 ```js